 Cabaret on the Red’s debut performance at the new site is a comedy murder mystery, “Murder in the Magnolias,” concluding this weekend.
 Final performances are at 8 p.m. today (Friday, June 12) and Saturday, June 13.
 Tickets for the show and a barbecue dinner catered by The Derrick are $30 each.

-Virginia College in Shreveport/Bossier City will host a Friends and Family Easter Open House for the community and former, current and prospective students on Saturday, March 23, 2013 from 10 a.m. to 2 p.m., to be held at the campus located at 2950 E Texas Street, Suite C.
+Virginia College in Shreveport/Bossier City will host a Summer Friends & Family Day: Travel to the Tropics event for staff, former, current and prospective students and families on Wednesday, June 10, 2015 from 11 a.m. to 2 p.m., to be held at the campus located at 2950 E.